LGBTQ culture in Shanghai: ROXIE

+HUNT

+HUNT is a gay bar located at 42 Xingfu Road, near Fahuazhen Road (幸福路42号, 近法华镇路) in Changning District, Shanghai.
+Formerly known as Happiness 42, it was renamed as HUNT in 2019 when it went under new ownership.
+During the week there are a variety of theme nights including Drag Bingo on Thursdays, they also host viewing parties and other community events.
+You can find their official account HUNTShanghai on WeChat.

 Institutions

 2018+

 Shanghai has a buzzing LGBTQIA+ Community, but it often goes unnoticed and undetected.
 Below outlines some of the institutions available and that hold regular forums, and activities.
 These are listed in alphabetical order, and not in order of popularity: